PaloAltoNetworks/terraform-ansible-intro/docs/deployment.md

 ```

 ---
-**NOTE:** If you receive a `Connection refused` response or are prompted for a password the VM-Series instance has not fully booted.
-Hit Control-C and try again after a few moments.
+**NOTE:** If you receive a `Connection refused` response or are prompted for a password the VM-Series instance has not fully booted yet.
+Hit **Control-C** and wait few moments before trying again.
 Feel free to read the [Terraform Bankground](terraform-background) section to learn more about Terraform while you're waiting.

 ---